 If you want to use uncooked rice add 1 ¼ cup of uncooked rice grains while you add the broth and other ingredients.
 Increase the broth from 2 cups to 3 cups.
 Heat on medium heat covered for 20-30 minutes or until the rice is cooked through.
 Then add the shrimp and heat for an additional 10 minutes.

-This shrimp and sausage jambalaya will last in the refrigerator in a sealed container for up to 3 days.
+Shrimp and sausage jambalaya will last in the refrigerator in a sealed container for up to 3 days.

 If you make this healthy jambalaya recipe from Delightful Mom Food I would love to see your creations and share it!
-Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER and tag me to be featured and for more recipe inspiration!
+Follow along with me on INSTAGRAM, PINTEREST, FACEBOOK, YOUTUBE and TWITTER to be featured and for more recipe inspiration!
 And don't forget to rate the recipe in the recipe area and leave a comment below!

 Healthy Jambalaya with Shrimp and Sausage